Points East Coastal Drive Golf Itinerary

 Climb to the top of a lighthouse at the very tip of the Island at the East Point Lighthouse.

-They say things get better with age, and we can’t help but agree!
-Celebrating 50 years in 2019, tee off at Brudenell River Golf Course!
+They say things get better with age; we agree.
+Celebrating 52 years in 2021, tee off at Brudenell River Golf Course.

 Explore the small town Georgetown.
 Don’t forget to pick up some delicious treats at The Maroon Pig or handmade PEI Jewlery at Shoreline Design.

 Tee off at the ever so popular, Dundarave Golf Course.
-Don’t forget about your photo op on #17!
+Check out the photo op on #17!

 Located along a causeway, Panmure Island offers one of the most popular white sand beaches on Prince Edward Island.
 You’ll be mesmerized by the views and water access on both sides of the road.

 You can’t leave Prince Edward Island without a visit to What’s the Scoop?
 The only dairy bar with a drive-thru in Eastern PEI.